alex-a-soto/alexsoto/office-hours.md

 - E-Ink or related technologies.

 These office hours are my attempt to generate interest about building an e-ink laptop and connecting people together.

+Join our community on [Zulip](https://ei2030.zulipchat.com/register/) to learn more.

 Currently, accepting invitations at meetups, talks, conferences, etc.